maniche04/manualcanias/docs/humanresource/hcmt54/index.rst

 	:scale: 80%
 	:alt: Date Shortcuts

-* Select the Person ID from whom the biometric record is to be created.
+* Select the Person ID for whom the biometric record is to be created.
 This can be done by clicking the small 'Magnifying Glass' icon shown in the Persid column.

 .. image:: manbio_select.PNG
 	:align: center